christex-foundation/progression-framework/frameworks/hr.md

       - level: 2
         criteria:
           - 'Owns their workload of BAU specialist tasks and/or small- and medium-scale projects within their squad.
 Begins to delegate tasks out to their squad so they can focus on more complex projects.'
           - 'Works autonomously but asks for guidance when they need to.
-Runs meetings well inside and outside the People Collective.'
+Runs meetings well inside and outside the Squads.'
           - 'Focuses on important, urgent work while not losing sight of other things.
 Thinks in terms of the next few months and how they can have the highest impact in this timeframe.'
-          - "Regularly reviews and improves processes to make sure they're still working hard for employees.
+          - "Regularly reviews and improves processes to make sure they're still working for employees.
 Identifies opportunities to automate processes and helps make this happen."
           - 'Actively suggests team goals.'
       - level: 3
         criteria:
           - "Owns their work and identifies what they should be working on next.
-Works on medium- and large-scale projects or manages a vertical within their discipline or partner collective (e.g. ER for COps; training for Engineers).
+Works on medium- and large-scale projects or manages a vertical within their discipline or partner squads (e.g. training for Engineers).
 Delegates well, so they're always working on the most impactful work and to help other people develop.
 May act as a project lead for quarterly goals."
           - 'Changes existing policies, processes and communications to align with company priorities and team goals.'
           - 'Thinks in terms of the next few quarters and how their squad can have the highest impact in this timeframe.
 Manages the expectations of stakeholders outside their squad for what can be achieved and meets them.'
           - 'Is ultimately responsible for changing processes in their area.
 Facilitates automation of processes wherever possible.'